 During the lease term in Crystal City

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
 As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Crystal City, the tenant must allow us to enter the rental.
-Some solid reasons to access rental home are to:
+If Nesbitt Realty has a good reason to enter a rental home in Crystal City, the renter must allow us to come into the rental property.
+Some justifiable reasons to go into rental home are to:

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Crystal City.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Crystal City.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free archive for property owners in Crystal City
+a free source for property owners in Crystal City

-- Before you move a tenant into your rental property in Crystal City
+- Before you lease out your rental property in Crystal City

 - Collections and evictions